PSAT test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 PSAT Exam

-Question: I do not see my purchased exam in my account, what should I do?
+Question: I do not see my purchased test in my account, what should I do?
 Answer: You should see if you are using the correct login details.
 If you forgot your username or password, you can go to Forgot Password screen and reset your password.
 The system will send you an email with your login details.
-If you are using correct login details and still unable to see your exam in your get section, you should contact live chat or email support.
+If you are using correct login details and still unable to see your test in your get section, you should contact live chat or email support.
 They will fix the issue. |

 References

-Preliminary SAT/National Merit Scholarship Qualifying Test PDF Questions
+Preliminary SAT/National Merit Scholarship Qualifying Test braindumps

 Frequently Asked Questions about Killexams Practice Tests